 I love mince pies.
 They just had to be my favourite part of Christmas.
-I usually start making them mid November and make at least once batch a week.
+I usually start making them mid-November and make at least one batch a week.
 I also make them as gifts for friends.
 I think as you get older a festive gift of food is so much nicer.
 To make my mince pies I use my Nan’s pastry recipe which is just perfect.
 She was an amazing sweet pastry cook and everyone I know loved her mince pies.
 Mine are good but will never taste like hers!

 Nest spread your mincemeat all over the pastry and add balls on marzipan.